lldelisle/galaxyduboule-infrastructure/maintain_galaxy.md

 python3 tools/update-tool.py tools/data_managers_tools.yml
 ```

-Then use `shed-tools` from ephemeris:
+Then use `shed-tools` from ephemeris to install it:

 ```bash
 conda activate lastVersion